Generic Name: certolizumab (SER toe LIZ oo mab)

 Certolizumab may cause a rare type of lymphoma (cancer) of the liver, spleen, and bone marrow that can be fatal.
 This has occurred mainly in teenagers and young men with Crohn's disease or ulcerative colitis.
 However, anyone with an inflammatory autoimmune disorder may have a higher risk of lymphoma.
 Talk with your doctor about your own risk.

 Tell your doctor if you have ever had:

 HIV or a weak immune system;

 hepatitis B (or if you are a carrier of the virus);

-a history of cancer (especially skin cancer);
+cancer (especially skin cancer);

 congestive heart failure;